Reason-Wang/flan-alpaca-lora/README.md

 This repo trains *google/flan-t5* on alpaca dataset with low-rank adaptation training method.
 It reduces the GPU memory needed and speeds the training.

+Update: we trained flan-t5-xxl using 8bit quantization.
+The model can be fitted into a single 3090 GPU.
+All of the models can be found in huggingface.

 | model                                                        | adapter_params | GPU  | time   |
 | ------------------------------------------------------------ | -------------- | ---- | ------ |
 | [flan-alpaca-lora-base](https://huggingface.co/reasonwang/flan-alpaca-lora-base) | 0.9M           | 3090 | 20mins |